Reddone/case-ql/README.md

 - [ ] provide support for caliban

-- [ ] abstract over Fragment in order to include scalalikejdbc support
+- [ ] abstract over Fragment in order to include Scalikejdbc support

-- [ ] fix spacing inside queries

 ## Inspiration